graphile/crystal/postgraphile/website/postgraphile/evaluating.md

 ---
 layout: page
 path: /postgraphile/evaluating/
-title: Adoption Analysis
+title: Evaluating PostGraphile
-fullTitle: PostGraphile Adoption Analysis
+fullTitle: Evaluating PostGraphile For Your Project
 ---

+# Does PostGraphile Fit Your Project?

 Hopefully you’ve been convinced that PostGraphile serves an awesome GraphQL API, but now let’s take a more critical look at whether or not you should adopt